atharvaaalok/geodiff/README.md

 - [x] Transform T to points on closed manifold to preserve uniform point sampling.
     - [x] Use the arc cosine formulation for transforming t, s to phi, theta in 3D.
     - [x] Update test script to visualize point samples on closed manifold as well.
+- [ ] Merge with main branch.
+- [ ] Create a tag and push it to create a release.